 In addition to census and survey microdata, IPUMS integrates and disseminates the nation’s most comprehensive database of area-level census data and electronic boundaries describing census geography from 1790 to the present.
 IPUMS NHGIS includes 366 billion data points and 28 million map polygons describing U.S. Census geographic units.
 IPUMS Terra archives and disseminates a third class of data: raster data derived from satellite imagery, climate models, and other sources.

 Our signature activity is harmonizing variable codes and documentation to be fully consistent across datasets.
 This work rests on an extensive technical infrastructure developed over more than two decades, including the first structured metadata system for integrating disparate datasets.
 By using a data warehousing approach, we extract, transform, and load data from diverse sources into a single view schema so data from different sources become compatible.
 The large-scale data integration from IPUMS makes thousands of population datasets interoperable.
 We have created software for consistency checking, automated data cleaning and editing, sampling, disclosure control, database harmonization, metadata creation, and parsing.
 Our data projects exploit machine-learning technology for automated string classification and record linkage and employ parallel processing to manipulate large datasets in our high-performance computing environment.

-IPUMS is a part of the Minnesota Population Center at the University of Minnesota and is directed by Regents Professor Steven Ruggles.
+IPUMS is a part of the Institute for Social Research and Data Innovation at the University of Minnesota and is directed by Regents Professor Steven Ruggles.